 with "Submission to bones" in the subject line

 We accept haiku only

-Please include the works in the body of the email AND as an attached file
+Please include the works and yur name in the body of the email AND as an attached file

 (we take doc, docx, rtf - please avoid sending "pages" files (Mac).)